LaMonte Wade Jr Player Props: Giants vs. Brewers

 Brewers Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Brewers pitching staff ranks 25th in MLB.
+- The 8.1 strikeouts per nine innings compiled by the Brewers pitching staff ranks 25th in MLB.

-- The Brewers' 4.15 team ERA ranks 12th among all league pitching staffs.
+- The Brewers have a 4.13 team ERA that ranks 13th among all MLB pitching staffs.

-- Brewers pitchers combine to give up the fifth-most home runs in baseball (70 total, 1.4 per game).
+- The Brewers rank 25th in baseball in home runs allowed (71 total, 1.4 per game).

-- Burnes gets the start for the Brewers, his 11th of the season.
-He is 4-4 with a 3.97 ERA and 51 strikeouts in 56 2/3 innings pitched.
+- Rea makes the start for the Brewers, his eighth of the season.
+He is 1-3 with a 4.71 ERA and 29 strikeouts in 36 1/3 innings pitched.

-- In his most recent outing on Monday against the Houston Astros, the right-hander threw five innings, giving up five earned runs while surrendering seven hits.
+- The right-hander's last appearance was on Tuesday against the Houston Astros, when he tossed 5 1/3 scoreless innings while allowing four hits.

+- In eight games this season, the 32-year-old has a 4.71 ERA and 7.2 strikeouts per nine innings, while allowing a batting average of .235 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.